Abraham21/personal-blog/content/posts/2020-09-15-my-github-workflow.md

 1. I created a repository named `tic-tac-toe` in all lower case separated by dashes because this naming practice makes navigating in my terminal easier.
 2. I created a **develop branch off of the main branch**.
-3. I created a project board with the **automated kanban flow** to track issues.
+3. I created a project board with the **automated kanban flow** template to track issues.
-4. I defined issues for tasks to be completed for the project.
+4. I defined issues for tasks to be completed for the project and made sure to assign them to the project board.
 5. I created a feature branch off of the main branch, since the main branch should be the source of code that is always deploy-able.
 6. I moved the issue I was working on to In progress in my kanban board.
 7. I implemented the feature that my branch was focused on by committing my changes.